jaspreetl/Interactive-Lab-Hub/Final Project/README.md

 ## Reflections on Process

 ### Design Phase
 I began by developing a clear concept for why ambient transit awareness would be valuable for Roosevelt Island residents.
 The Verplank diagram helped me think through different interaction modalities (touch, look, listen) and when each would be most appropriate.
-Creating storyboards for four distinct scenarios revealed that users need both active exploration (touchscreen) and passive awareness (LEDs) — these aren't redundant but serve different contexts.
+Creating storyboards for four distinct scenarios revealed that users need both active exploration (touchscreen) and passive awareness (LEDs).
+These aren't redundant but instead serve different contexts.

 Presenting the initial proposal to the class generated valuable feedback.
-This led me to adjust how I would wire the project and inspired me to include an enclosure for the ipad and ring light.
+This led me to adjust how I would wire the project and inspired me to include an enclosure for the RaspberryPi and ring light.

 ### Technical Implementation
 The most significant challenge was integrating the MTA GTFS-Realtime API.
 The protocol buffer format required careful parsing, and [describe specific technical hurdles].
 I overcame this by [solution approach].